Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Larger Molecules

 The Diphosphane molecule is a single-bond analogue of hydrazine in which each phosphorus bears one tert-butyl group and one hydride (tBu–PH–PH–tBu).
 In Figure \ref{fig:diph} we display the spectral function of Diphosphane at the two portions of the proton NMR spectrum where there is a non-zero signal.
 To understand the behaviour seen in the convergence plots, we examine the spectral functions for cluster sizes fourteen through seventeen (the largest cluster sizes in the convergence study), specifically for the case of high field and low broadening.
 We notice two large peaks at low chemical shift, which do not seem to change as a function of cluster size, and then a collection of narrow features at higher chemical shift.
 We note that the location of these features seems to oscillate as a function of cluster size, rather than converge (this behaviour in fact also occurs at lower cluster sizes).

-To understand the origin of this behaviour, in Figure \ref{fig:diph_mol} we show a schematic representation of the structure of the Diphosphane molecule.
-This molecule consists of two central Phosphorous atoms each coupled to three Methyl groups, which together contain a total of nine Hydrogen atoms.
-Additionally, two Hydrogens are strongly coupled to the two $^{13}$P nuclei.
-As these couplings are direct and not mediated via the carbon atomes, the molecule features unusually high spin-spin interaction.
-Furthermore, the gyromagnetic ratio of the Phosphorous nucleus is roughly half that of the Hydrogen nucleus, implying that there are two very different energy scales at play in this system.
-Given these unusual features of the Diphosphane molecule, it is not surprising that a clustering approach may produce inaccurate results.
+To understand the origin of this behaviour, in Figure \ref{fig:diph_mol} we show a schematic representation of the Diphosphane molecule.
+This molecule consists of two central phosphorous atoms, each of which is coupled to three Methyl groups that together contain nine hydrogen atoms.
+Additionally, each phosphorous atom has a hydrogen atom that is strongly coupled to it (leading to a total of twenty hydrogen atoms).
+The key feature of the NMR Hamiltonian for this molecule is that none of the hydrogen nuclei couple to each other directly.
+Rather, each hydrogen nucleus couples only to the nearest phosphorous nucleus.
+The Diphosphane molecule therefore represents another case in which a lack of direct couplings may lead to clustering which conflicts with the symmetry of the molecule, thereby leading to inaccurate results.

-To underline this conclusion, we can in fact compare to the exact solution for Diphospane, due to the high level of symmetry exhibited by this molecule.
-The two phosphorous atoms have the same chemical shift as each other, which is also true for the two central Hydrogen atoms.
-These two central Hydrogen atoms couple with the same strength to their respective phosphorous atoms.
-However, much more significant is the fact that all of the eighteen Hydrogen atoms contained in the Methyl groups have identical chemical shifts, and also couple identically to their respective phosphorous atoms.
+To investigate this possibility, we can in fact compare these results against the exact solution for Diphospane, due to its previously mentioned high level of symmetry.
+The two phosphorous nuclei have the same chemical shift as each other, which is also true for the two central hydrogen nuclei.
+These two central hydrogen nuclei couple with the same strength to their respective phosphorous nuclei.
+However, much more significant is the fact that all of the eighteen hydrogen nuclei contained in the Methyl groups have identical chemical shifts, and also couple identically to their respective phosphorous nuclei.
 Thus, all of the ``magnetically equivalent'' spins can be combined into a single (higher representation) spin object, by exploiting the local SU(2) symmetry.
 Specifically, this reduction leads to an effective system of two spin-9/2 particles coupled to four spin-1/2 particles, which can be solved in approximately 10 minutes of computational time on a laptop with 32 Gigabytes of memory and an Intel(R) Core(TM) Ultra 7 165U processor.